ThyHolyJebus77/Rimmi-base/Board Games/Rules/Dune Imperium - Rules.md

 Trashing a card with Usurp does trigger effects like Replacement Eyes and cards with unload (from Rise of Ix).
 ```

+Global
+Place board, Mentat, 4x AllianceTokens and Intrigue- & Imperium deck.
+Seed display: 3x Reserve decks (ArrakisLiaison, The-SpiceMustFlow, FoldSpace) & Imperium cards (5).
+Create Conflict deck (4x'III', 5x'II', 1x'I').
+1stPlayerToken: random
+Player
+Take Leader, 10x Starting cards & 1 Water.
+Place 1 Agent near Board, 1 Disc on VP track (2-3/4p= 0/1VP) & 3 Troops in Garrison.
+Initialize CombatMarker & 4x FactionTracks.

+Round
+{1} Reveal Conflict & all players draw 5. {2} Player takes Turn, play proceeds clockwise (repeat until all have passed). {3} Combat. {4} +1 Spice on MakerSpots without Agent. {5} Check for game-end, otherwise: return Mentat & Agents, and pass 1stPlayerToken clockwise.
+Turn
+Choose 1: {a} Agent: Play 1 card in front of you & place 1 Agent at action with cards matching AgentIcon.
+Pay any costs, then gain spot- and card's AgentBox benefits.
+Cards with arrow: may pay cost for benefit.
+{b} Reveal unplayed cards & gain RevealBox benefits.
+If Troops in ConflictArea: set Strength (swords on cards + 2x{#Troops in ConflictArea}).
+Discard all cards & pass.

+Victory
+Game ends when at the end of a Round, any player has 10+ VP or Conflict deck is empty.
+Scoring: May resolve 'Endgame' Intrigue cards.

+INFLUENCE
+Move cube 1 up, when taking Faction action.
+Thresholds: {a} '2' = 1VP. {b} '4' = gain bonus, & if first player gain AllianceToken (1VP for holder). {c} Passing player holding AllianceToken = steal token and VP.
+VP lost if you drop below '2' / lose AllianceToken (either from being passed, or by dropping below '4').

+TROOPS & COMBAT
+Gain: put Troop in Garrison (board).
+If action has 'crossed-swords' icon, may directly deploy up to {#gainedTroops+2}.
+Deploy: move Troop from Garrison to ConflictArea.

+Combat: {1} Starting with 1stPlayer (proceed clockwise), all with 1+ Troops in ConflictArea, may play any 'Combat' Intrigue card(s) or pass (repeat until all consecutively pass). {2} Players with 1+ Strength, gain Strength reward (3rd reward only if 4p).
+Tied players gain lower-reward. {3} All Troops in Conflict-Area go to player's supply (not Garrison!).
+MISC
+Intrigue cards dictate timing.
+New cards go to discard & may have Acquire effect (topright).
+ControlMarker: if any player takes action here, controlling player gains shown bonus.

+VARIANTS
+Solo/2p: automa player is introduced.

+RISE OF IX EXPANSION

+VARIANTS
+EpicGameMode: game-end trigger = 12VP.
+Setup changes: {1} Conflict deck (5x'III', 5x'II'),

+Adds board overlay & purchasable abilities

+Global
+Place Choam overlay, and Ix board (Seed with 3 equal stacks of Tech tile, flip top tiles faceup).
+Include new cards (Leader, Imperium, Conflict, and Intrique).
+Player
+Add 2 Dreadnaughts to supply.
+Place Disc on bottom of ShippingTrack.

+TECH
+Acquire: (topleft) pay cost, apply discounts, & gain any immediate effect.
+Then put it in front of you.
+Negotiation: put Troop from supply onto Ix board (during Acquire, may gain -1 discount per returned Troop).
+Flip used Tech back up at start of Round.

+FREIGHT
+Advance: move Disc 1 space up on track.
+Recall: resolve effects (in any order) of current row and any/all rows below it.

+DREADNAUGHT
+Gain: place in Garrison.
+Combat: {1} has 3 strength. {2} If won with Dreadnaught, may send 1 to ControlMarker spot even if other player's ControlMarker present: you gain any triggered ControlMarker benefits next Round (return to Garrison at end of next Combat). {3} Return (other) deployed Dreadnaughts to Garrison (not Supply).

+MISC
+'Unit' = Troops & Dreadnaughts.
+Discard or Trash (icons): for effect.
+Unload: triggers RevealBox effect when Discarded/Trashed.
+Infiltration (half-Agent-symbol next to specific Location symbol): Agents from other players do not block your Agent.

+and {2} players swap 1x 'Dune, the Desert Planet' for 'Control the Spice', draw 1 Intrigue card & Garrison starts with 5x Troops.
+IMMORTALITY EXPANSION
+Adds tech tree & playing 2 cards on turn.

+Global
+Place ResearchStation overlay, and (Bene) Tleilax board & -deck (Seed Track with 2x Spice & Row with 2x cards + 'Reclaimed Forc-es').
+Include new Imperium- & Intrigue cards.
+Player
+Take FamilyAtomics token.
+Swap 2x'Dune, the Desert Planet' with 2x 'Experimentation'.

+TLEILAXU
+Track: advance when gaining Scarab icon.
+Row: spend Specimen(s) to Acquire card (or 'Reclaimed Forces' effect).
+Specimen: place Troop from supply onto board (return to supply when spent or by choice at any time).

+RESEARCH
+Advance: move Disc 1 to adjacent right space & gain benefit (may also unlock column benefits).
+GeneticMarker: triggers some abilities' extra effect. {1} 1st Marker = may send Tleilaxu Row Acquires to top of deck, {2} 2nd Marker = Research icons no longer moves Disc but allows drawing Card instead.

+MISC
+Graft (AgentTurn): must play 2nd card (which may have "When Grafted" effects).
+Gain AgentIcons from both cards.
+FamilyAtomics: spend to refresh Imperium row.
+EpicGameMode (RiseOfIx): 'Control the
+Spice' starts in Discard (doesn't replace card).

 ---